United Reformed Church

 2.3 Standard

-The manse is the minister’s ‘office’ as well as being a home for the minister and his/her family.
+The manse is the minister’s ‘office’ as well as being a home for the minister and their family.

 3.1 Accommodation